alprnaydn/DevOps-Techs/fluentd-postgresql-stack/fluentd_postgresql_stack.md

   "timestamp" TIMESTAMP
 );

--- Grant permissions
+-- Grant permissions(Kullanmadan önce vermek istediğiniz izinleri kontrol edin.)
-GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO fluentd_user;
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO your_postgres_username;
-GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO fluentd_user;
+GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO your_postgres_username;
 ```

 ## Kullanım